Domestic and International Students

 - If you are applying for external funding (e.g., SSHRC), check the box on your application next to “Awards/Scholarships/Fellowships applied for and related to this application.”
 This box is for record-keeping purposes only; the status of any external funding applications is not a consideration that is taken into account during our admissions process.

-- The Statement of Interest is a statement of about 300 words that indicates your areas of interest at the graduate level.
+- The Research Proposal/Research Statement is a statement of about 300 words that indicates your areas of interest at the graduate level.
 If there is information about you that you would like the committee to share with the admissions committee, and cannot include it elsewhere in the application, you may include it here.
-Please submit your statement of interest in PDF format.

 - All applicants are required to upload one electronic or scanned transcript from each post-secondary institution attended.
 The School of Graduate Studies online application instructions explain how to do this.
 Admissions decisions will be made on the basis of the scanned transcript; however, if you accept an offer of admission, you will then be required to send official paper transcript(s) to our department.